fluxcd/pkg/runtime/README.md

 For all available functions, see the [package reference](https://pkg.go.dev/github.com/fluxcd/pkg/runtime/conditions).

+### Safe patching

+The [`patch`](https://pkg.go.dev/github.com/fluxcd/pkg/runtime/patch) package offers a helper utility to safely patch a Kubernetes resource while taking into account a set of configuration options, and attempting to resolve merge conflicts and retry before bailing.

+It can be configured to understand "owned" Condition types using [`patch.WithOwnedConditions`](https://pkg.go.dev/github.com/fluxcd/pkg/runtime/patch#WithOwnedConditions), and offers other options like [`patch.WithObservedGeneration`](https://pkg.go.dev/github.com/fluxcd/pkg/runtime/patch#WithStatusObservedGeneration).

+For all available functions and examples, see the [package reference](https://pkg.go.dev/github.com/fluxcd/pkg/runtime/patch).

 ### Runtime configuration options

 Several packages are available to align common runtime configuration flags across a set of controllers, easing the